Erlitou: History and periodization

 During Phase III, craft production and population density increased, and the city reached its peak population.
 The palace structures built in Phase II were superseded by six new structures built in a more organized pattern.
-The new palace complex, significantly larger in area, had significantly fewer storage pits and wells, indicating that the area was likely used by a small group of elites.
+The new palace complex, larger in area, had fewer storage pits and wells, indicating that the area was possibly used by a group of elites.
 Production of agricultural tools in the city decreased relative to the production of crafts and arrowheads, the latter of which increased tenfold from Phase II.
-Development continued during Phase IV, which saw several new buildings erected in the palatial complex.
+Development continued during Phase IV, which saw new buildings erected in the palatial complex.
 Bronze production increased in number and quantity during the phase.

 As Erlitou reached its peak, fortified settlements of the Erligang culture began to emerge in the surrounding region.
-The city was eclipsed by the Yanshi Shang City, a large fortified Erligang settlement about 6 km to the northeast.
+The city was eclipsed by the Yanshi Shang City, a fortified Erligang settlement about 6 km to the northeast.
 As estimates for Phase IV (c.
 1560–1520) overlap with the early subperiod (c.
-1600–1415) of the Erligang, the production of traditional Erlitou-style pottery may have continued at Erlitou even after the beginning of Erligang pottery production at Yanshi.
+1600–1415) of the Erligang, the production of traditional Erlitou-style pottery may have continued at Erlitou after the beginning of Erligang pottery production at Yanshi.
 By the latter portion of the Erligang (ending around 1300), production of goods such as bronzes had ceased, and the settlement became a village around 30 ha in area, centered on what was once the palace complex.
-The remains of small houses, ash pits, and burials are attested from this period.
+The remains of houses, ash pits, and burials are attested from this period.
 After the end of the Erligang culture, the settlement was abandoned.
-During Erlitou's decline, the Zhengzhou Shang City, about 85 km to the east, also emerged as a prominent regional center.
+During Erlitou's decline, the Zhengzhou Shang City, about 85 km to the east, also emerged as a regional center.
 Zhengzhou's metallurgical technology shows similarities to Erlitou, suggesting that craftsmen from Erlitou may have migrated to the new city as Erlitou declined.

 Exact estimates for the dates of the Erlitou culture at the site vary.
-Various radiocarbon dating measures taken during the 20th century indicate a date range of 1900–1500 BC for the Erlitou culture remains at the site, while accelerator mass spectrometry dates published for Erlitou culture remains at Xinzhai and Erlitou in 2007 gave a range of 1750–1530.
+Radiocarbon dating measures taken during the 20th century indicate a date range of 1900–1500 BC for the Erlitou culture remains at the site, while accelerator mass spectrometry dates published for Erlitou culture remains at Xinzhai and Erlitou in 2007 gave a range of 1750–1530.